Fox braces for fallout from Bill O'Reilly scandal

 One of the accusers named in the Times story, Wendy Walsh, is scheduled to speak at a press conference on Monday.

-Walsh's attorney, Lisa Bloom, is calling for an independent investigation into harassment Fox.
+Walsh's attorney, Lisa Bloom, is calling for an independent investigation into harassment at Fox.